Irthlingborough railway station

 The station was opened by the London and Birmingham Railway on 2 June 1845, and was named Higham Ferrers.
 It was renamed Higham Ferrers and Irthlingborough on 28 April 1885, and renamed Irthlingborough on 1 October 1910.
 It was closed to passengers by British Railways on 4 May 1964.

 At grouping in 1923 it became part of the London Midland and Scottish Railway.

-The former service

-The service was from Peterborough to Northampton via Wellingborough.
-The station opened in 1845 and closed in 1964 to passengers.